MaxHalford/eaopt/README.md

 ## Background

 There is a lot of intellectual fog around the concept of genetic algorithms (GAs).
-It's important to appreciate the GAs are composed of many nuts and bolts. **There isn't a single genetic algorithm**. `gago` is intented to be a framework where one can run many kinds of genetic algorithms, with different evolution models and genetic operators.
+It's important to appreciate the fact that GAs are composed of many nuts and bolts. **There isn't a single genetic algorithm**. `gago` is intented to be a toolkit where one may run many kinds of genetic algorithms, with different evolution models and various genetic operators.

 ### Terminology